Matherii/alx-system_engineering-devops/0x02-shell_redirections/README.md

-11-directories count directories and subdirectories in the current directory 12-newest_files displays 10 newest files in the current directory 13-unique prints words that appear once
+11-directories count directories and subdirectories in the current directory 12-newest_files displays 10 newest files in the current directory 13-unique prints words that appear once 14-findthatword Display lines containing the pattern “root” from the file /etc/passwd